INFO: TLS/SSL implicit and explicit modes difference

 - Client talks to the server over this unencrypted channel.

-- Username + password is sent unecrypted.
+- Username + password is sent unencrypted.

 Communication schema: